-Eating disorders can take many forms and so there are lots of indicators.
-These may include restricting food intake, excessive eating (bingeing), self-induced vomiting, laxative usage etc.
+Eating disorders can take many forms and so there are a number of indicators.
+These may include restricting food intake, excessive eating (bingeing), self-induced vomiting, laxative usage, excessive exercise, worries about body shape and weight, etc.

-Whilst eating disorders can appear to be about food and weight, there are often lots of complex contributing factors that can lead to a person having an eating disorder, and these can differ greatly from person to person.
+Whilst eating disorders can appear to be about food and weight, there are often other contributing factors that can lead to a person having an eating disorder, and these can differ greatly from person to person.